 What do we have to believe, in order to believe their story is true?

-Our Story must challenge the opposition story’s underlying assumptions – taking care to avoid accidentally reinforce them.
+Our Story must challenge the opposition story’s underlying assumptions – taking care to avoid accidentally reinforcing them.
 It must uplift our underlying assumptions and reflect our values and the future we envision.

 What assumptions can we uplift and claim that close the window on policies and outcomes we are against and open the window to outcomes we desire?